Unity-Technologies/com.unity.multiplayer.docs/docs/learn/getting-started-boss-room.md

 :::note
 The first time you open the project Unity will import all assets, which will take longer than usual - it is normal.
+The MLAPI v0.1.0 package will be installed with Boss Room.

 **Issues with importing due to parental control software**